d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 $k(x_i,x_j) \to k(x_i,x_j) + \delta_{ij}\sigma^2$,
 where $\delta_{ij} = 1$ if $i=j$ and $0$ otherwise.

-We've already started getting some intuition about how we can use a Gaussian process to specify a prior and posterior over solutions, and how the kernel function affects the properties of these solutions.
+We have already started getting some intuition about how we can use a Gaussian process to specify a prior and posterior over solutions, and how the kernel function affects the properties of these solutions.
 In the following notebooks, we will precisely show how to specify a Gaussian process prior, introduce and derive various kernel functions, and then go through the mechanics of how to automatically learn kernel hyperparameters, and form a Gaussian process posterior to make predictions.
 While it takes time and practice to get used to concepts such as a "distributions over functions", the actual mechanics of finding the GP predictive equations is actually quite simple --- making it easy to get practice to form an intuitive understanding of these concepts.

 ## Summary